-- Create an organization if it is needed.
+- 1. Create or choose a location.
+The "home" location is the default location. - 2.
+Create an organization if it is needed.
 This is not mandatory for every installation.
 Add more persons as owners. - Create the logical charging station(s) (CS) in the GARO Connect app.
 The logical charging station(s) (CS) is later tied to a physical charging station (CS) by the Installer by scanning the installation bracket. - 4.
-Generate an installation code.
+Generate an installation code. - 5.
+Invite an installer to install the product(s). - Invite EV drivers and manage EV driver access control if needed.
+This is not mandatory for every installation. - Monitor the system of charging station(s) (CS).
+Ensure maintenance routines are followed.
+Refer to 5 Maintenance, page 77.